 No. 13 isn’t the only hole at Southern Hills with a strangely located tee box.
 The third tee is in the middle of the par-3 sixth hole’s corridor.
 On No. 18, players tee off from a grove of trees between the eighth and 17th greens.
 These new tees were created to restore design intent in the face of modern distance gains, and they do a serviceable job of that.
 But they create some hitches in Southern Hills’ routing.

-These hitches represent a larger truth: that the fit between today’s professional game and yesterday’s greatest courses is becoming more and more awkward.
+These hitches represent a larger truth: the fit between today’s professional game and yesterday’s greatest courses is becoming more and more awkward.